gitaaron/ciat/DRAG_DROP_IMPORT.md

 # Drag & Drop Import Feature

-The CIAT application now supports drag and drop functionality for importing multiple CSV files at once, with the ability to assign files to different accounts.
+The CIAT application now supports drag and drop functionality for importing multiple CSV and QFX files at once, with the ability to assign files to different accounts.

 ## Features

 ### 🎯 **Drag & Drop Interface**
 - **Visual Drop Zone**: Large, intuitive drop area with visual feedback
-- **Multiple File Support**: Drop multiple CSV files simultaneously
+- **Multiple File Support**: Drop multiple CSV or QFX files simultaneously
-- **File Type Validation**: Automatically filters for CSV files only
+- **File Type Validation**: Automatically filters for CSV and QFX files only
 - **Alternative Selection**: Click to select files if drag & drop isn't preferred

 ### 📁 **File Management**